daos-stack/daos/doc/admin/deployment.md

 The content of the configuration file is documented in the next section and a few examples are [available](/src/utils/config/examples).

-Client processes (i.e. utilities, applications, ...) should be have the following environment variables set to connect to the DAOS servers:
+Client processes (i.e. utilities, applications, ...) should have the following environment variables set to connect to the DAOS servers:
 ```
 export DAOS\_SINGLETON\_CLI=1